ot4i/ace-demo-pipeline/tekton/README.md

   - The `ace` image from cp.icr.io (see [Obtaining an IBM App Connect Enterprise server image](https://www.ibm.com/docs/en/app-connect/12.0?topic=cacerid-building-sample-app-connect-enterprise-image-using-docker#aceimages__title__1) for versions and necessary credentials).
     This image is created by IBM and requires an IBM Entitlement Key for access.

-For container deployments:
+For container deployments, more containers are used:

 - Buildah for building the container images.
+- lachlanevenson/k8s-kubectl for managing Kubernetes artifacts
 - A runtime base image:
   - The ace-minimal image, which is the smallest image and therefore results in quicker builds
-  - The `ace` image
+  - The `ace` image, which should be shadowed to the local registry to avoid pulling from cp.icr.io too often.
   - For CP4i use cases, the `ace-server-prod` image (see [os/cp4i/README.md](os/cp4i/README.md) for CP4i details)

-For ACEaaS:
+    which should also be shadowed to the local registry.

+For ACEaaS, the target does not present as a container (though it runs containers in the cloud):

-- An ACE-as-a-Service (ACEaaS) instance being available.
+- An ACE-as-a-Service (ACEaaS) instance needs to be available.

 In general, using the default namespace for Kubernetes artifacts is discouraged, so a namespace (such as `ace-demo`) should be created for the pipeline and runtime containers.
 The YAML files